Sep9

 Matthew 16:18……Ready

-16:18 And I tell you that you are Peter, and on this rock, I (Not Peter, not Pastors, not Members, not Elders, not Denominations, but Christ Himself-(New) will build my church (The root meaning is not a building, but people.-(Eph.
+16:18 And I tell you that you are Peter, and on this rock, I will (Not Peter, not Pastors, not Members, not Elders, but Christ Himself-(New) build my church (The root meaning is not a building, but people.-(Eph.
 2:19-22) In ancient Greece, an Ecclesia was a meeting of citizens in making legislative decisions on behalf of the state.
 It’s not the church spiritual or the church universal, but the church individual.-(New) and the gates of Hades will not overcome it.
 (Out of the two possible interpretations given for gates; defending or attacking, Most support the former, due to the fact that no one has ever seen a any “gate” anywhere chase somebody down.-(New) (For Additional Expository Notes See Book)

 Extended Sermons